Feeding the multitude

 Miracle of the Bread and Fish by Giovanni Lanfranco, 1623 (National Gallery of Ireland).

-In Christianity, feeding the multitude comprises two separate miracles of Jesus, reported in the Gospels, in which Jesus used modest resources to feed thousands of followers who had gathered to see him heal the sick.
+In Christianity, feeding the multitude consists of two separate miracles of Jesus, reported in the Gospels, in which Jesus used modest resources to feed thousands of followers who had gathered to see him heal the sick.

 The first miracle, the "Feeding of the 5,000", is the only miracle—aside from the resurrection—recorded in all four gospels (Matthew 14:13–21; Mark 6:31–44; Luke 9:12–17; John 6:1–14).

 The second miracle, the "Feeding of the 4,000", with seven loaves of bread and a few small fish, is reported in Matthew 15:32–39 and Mark 8:1–9 but not in Luke or John.

 The feeding of the 5,000

 Eucharistic bread and fish.
 Early third-century painting from the Catacomb of Callixtus, Rome.

 The Feeding of the 5,000 is also known as the "miracle of the five loaves and two fish"; the Gospel of John reports that Jesus used five loaves and two fish supplied by a boy to feed a multitude.
 According to the Gospel of Matthew, when Jesus heard that John the Baptist had been killed, he withdrew by boat privately to a solitary place.
 Luke specifies that the place was near Bethsaida.
 The crowds followed Jesus on foot from the towns.
 When Jesus landed and saw a large crowd, he had compassion on them and healed their sick.
 As evening approached, the disciples came to him and said, "This is a remote place, and it's already getting late.
 Send the crowds away, so they can go to the villages and buy themselves some food."